Geethanjali5/CSV_Lang/README.md

 The language recognizes a variety of tokens that form the core structure of valid CSVLang programs.

-# CSVLang Lexical Grammar

-This document outlines the lexical grammar for **CSVLang**, a language used for performing operations on CSV files.
-Below are the token types, patterns, and examples used in the language.

 ## 1. Token Types

 ### 1.1 KEYWORD